K40Nano/K40Nano/README.md

 * exit_compact_mode_break()
 * enter_concat_mode()

 In default mode, the device will simply execute the command immediately and pop the stack.
-This sends everything as rapid commands, even turning the laser on and off in place.
+This sends everything as rapid commands, even turning the laser on and off without moving it.

 In concat mode, commands are all strung together.
 They may be delayed until the current packet is full.
-But these are all rapid commands, where you have either chosen to not flush out the packet after each command, or the NanoPlotter cannot be sure doing so is safe.
+But these are all rapid commands, where the users has either chosen to not flush out the packet after each command, or the NanoPlotter cannot be sure doing so is safe because of previous mode changes.
 These commands will be written to the buffer but may not be sent until the (30 byte) packet is full and as sending prematurely may introduce undesirable commands to the stack.
-If we do not manually invoke enter_concat_mode and we exit compact with exit_compact_mode_finish(), this mode will not occur.
-This it is generally optional.
+If we do not manually invoke `enter_concat_mode()` and we only exit compact with `exit_compact_mode_finish()`, this mode will not occur.

 The device itself has a compact mode.
 These are compacted instruction sets, executed quickly, at a particular head-movement speed.
-You enter_compact_mode() at a specific speed and the plotter commands are executed in compact_mode on the device.
-This is for your typical vector-cuts, vector-engraves and raster line engraves, anything where you need to go slower to cut deeper, and don't want to risk leaving the laser on in a stationary fashion should be executed in this mode, it also reduces the amount of data to be sent.
+You `enter_compact_mode()` at a specific speed and the plotter commands are executed in compact_mode on the device.
+This is for your typical vector-cuts, vector-engraves and raster line engraves, anything where you need to go slower to cut deeper, and don't want to risk leaving the laser on in a stationary fashion should be executed in this mode, it also reduces the amount of data to be sent and ensure things are done one the board.

 There are three ways to exit this mode.
 * Finish.
 This sends a finished command, and blocks our code operations until the device itself says the task is complete.
 Returning us to default mode.
 * Reset.
 This sends a reset command, allowing additional code to be sent without delay.
-It returns us to default mode.
+It returns us to concat mode.
 * Break.
 Doesn't reset the speed commands within the device.
-It returns us to default mode.
-We can still reenter compact mode at whatever speed but it has to enter_compact-reset-exit_compact to change speeds, and also to close the plotter.
-But, if want to run some more at the same speed we do not need to reset.
+It returns us to concat mode.
+We can still reenter compact mode at whatever speed, but in that case NanoPlotter has to enter_compact-reset-exit_compact to permit the speed change or close the plotter.
+But, if want to run more compact commands at at the same speed after some rapid moves, this will do that.

 In addition to those we have a couple helpful device specific commands:
 * home() : Homes the device back to 0,0 (upper left corner)